wowasow/caseweek2016/README.md

 	effectly convince us the need of Futures in the vertx.

-8. Lets review ists test TDD development let's write a simple test explaining testing concepts. [maybe a good exercise]
+8. Lets write a sample test for verticle TDD development let's write a simple test explaining testing concepts. [maybe a good exercise]

 	In vertx word to test vertices we are using well known JUnit with vertx custom VertxUnitRunner.
 This class allows us to inject TestContext to our classes and therefore obtaining access to asynchronous testing potential provided by vertx.